kezewang/pixelwiseImageSaliencyAggregation/README.md

 If you have any question about the code, please email kezewang@gmail.com

-This code only test on windows 64 bit system with visual studio 2010.
+This code is only tested on windows 64 bit system with visual studio 2010.